taitulism/Bootstruct/Docs/README.md

 ├── www
 │   └── friends
 │       ├── index.js
-│       ├── get.js
+│       ├── $get.js
-│       └── post.js
+│       └── $post.js
 ```
-`index`, `get` and `post` are all reserved names for target-chain methods.
+`index`, `$get` and `$post` are all reserved names for target-chain methods.

 Let's say we have a user's "/friends" page in our social network app.
 Our `index` checks for authentication before both verbs.
-Our `get` method is pretty simple, it gets the user's friends list and sends it back to the client.
-Our `post` method, from the other hand, is quite messy: it has a lot of dependencies, it validates, sends an email, etc. In this case it would be better to turn the `post.js` file into a `post` folder:
+Our `$get` method is pretty simple, it gets the user's friends list and sends it back to the client.
+Our `$post` method, from the other hand, is quite messy: it has a lot of dependencies, it validates, sends an email, etc. In this case it would be better to turn the `$post.js` file into a `$post` folder:
 ```
 ├── www
 │   └── friends
 │       ├── index.js   // reserved name `index`
-│       ├── get.js
+│       ├── $get.js
-│       └── post
+│       └── $post
-│           ├── index.js     // = post.js
+│           ├── index.js     // = $post.js
 │           ├── validate.js
 │           ├── email.js
 │           └── etc.js
 ```

-The `post` folder is not parsed as a controller because of its meaningful name, therefore the `index.js` file inside it is not treated as a reserved name (like `www/friends/index.js` does).
+The `$post` folder does NOT parsed as a controller because of its meaningful name, therefore the `index.js` file inside it is not treated as a reserved name (like `www/friends/index.js` does).
 It's just what Node is looking for when `require`-ing a folder.
 Consider: `require('friends/post')`.

 In another case we have a tiny controller with `index` as its only method:
 ```